Adolescent Therapy Services In South Florida

 Dealing with the issues of adolescence can be trying for all concerned.
 But families are generally successful at helping their children accomplish the developmental goals of the teen years -- reducing dependence on parents, while becoming increasingly responsible and independent.

-Help You And Your Teen!
+Our Adolescent Therapy Services Can Help You And Your Teen!

 However, there are a number of warning signs that things are not going well and that the family may want to seek outside help.
 These include aggressive behavior or violence by the teen, drug or alcohol abuse, promiscuity, school truancy, brushes with the law or runaway behavior.
 Likewise, if a parent is resorting to hitting or other violent behavior in an attempt to maintain discipline, this is a strong danger sign.